 Regardless of where it’s from, falafel is a simple street food, a Middle Eastern fast food if you will.
 Yet, for something served up on pretty much every street corner, it can seem exceedingly difficult and daunting to get right at home.
 Not anymore!
 This air-fried falafel is so easy to make, packed with flavor and crispy even without deep-frying.

-I usually have this falafel with some tahini sauce on a bed of lettuce.
-My husband, on the other hand, prefers his falafel stuffed into pita bread together with some tzatziki sauce or guacamole.
+I usually have this falafel with some tzatziki sauce (recipe coming soon!) either on a bed of lettuce or stuffed into pita bread.

 My biggest struggle used to be producing golden crispy falafel.
 I know traditional falafel is always deep-fried, but I just really didn’t want to go that route.
 While deep-frying produces the most crispy and delicious falafel, it also adds a lot of calories and free radicals.
 I tried baking the falafel in the oven, frying it in the pan with just a little bit of oil, but it just never came out as crispy as from a deep-fryer.
 I literally went through bags of chickpeas, trying different modifications, but just couldn’t get it right.
 Until one day my husband bought me an air fryer.
-The air-fried falafel is crispy on the outside, soft on the inside, and perfect on salads or stuffed in a pita with some tahini dressing.
+The air-fried falafel is crispy on the outside, soft on the inside, and completely oil-free.

 Tips for Making Air-Fried Falafel